Zacks Premium Review

-While the majority of the Zacks Premium platform is built around the #1 Rank List, this is actually one of its least unique offerings – it is essentially a stock recommendation tool similar to GorillaPicks or Action Alerts Plus, and the sheer number of stocks added each day make it harder to use than those systems.
+While the majority of the Zacks Premium platform is built around the #1 Rank List, this is one of its least unique offerings.
+It is essentially a stock recommendation tool similar to Stansberry Research or Action Alerts Plus, and the sheer number of stocks added each day makes it harder to use than those systems.

 What Type of Trader is Zacks Premium Best for?

-Zacks Premium can cater to both medium-, and long-term traders, but it is generally geared towards traders who need help with market research and who can benefit from stock ideas offered by expert analysts.
-The combination of the Zacks ranking system and the style scores allow the platform to work for a variety of medium- and long-term traders, especially when using the pre-built premium screens to narrow down stock recommendations.
+Zacks Premium can cater to both medium and long-term traders, but it is generally geared towards traders who need help with market research and who can benefit from stock ideas offered by expert analysts.
+At the end of the day, Zacks is an investment research platform that is intended for self-directed investors who want access to research reports and other research tools.

-That said, short-term traders can also benefit from Zacks Premium thanks to the momentum filters and Earnings ESP Filter.
-The ESP filter in particular makes it easy for short-term traders to find stocks that could experience large swings within the coming week following earnings reports.
+Short-term traders can also benefit from Zacks Premium thanks to the momentum filters and Earnings ESP Filter.
+The ESP filter, in particular, makes it easy for short-term traders to find stocks that could experience large swings within the coming week following earnings reports.

 Is Zacks Premium Worth It?

-For many current Zacks users who rely on the platform’s research and recommendations, the biggest question may be whether upgrading to a Premium subscription is worth the money.
+For many current Zacks users who rely on the platform’s research and recommendations, the biggest question may be whether upgrading to a Zacks Premium membership is worth the money.
 Ultimately, it depends on what you need out of a stock recommendation platform – but the style scores, premium screens, and Earnings ESP filters are all highly actionable tools that add value.
 If you plan to use these tools for medium-term trading, they can easily pay for the $249 annual subscription fee.
-However, keep in mind that you can recreate the premium screens to some extent – sans style scores – with a free account and Zacks makes public at least one pick from the #1 Rank List each day.
+However, keep in mind that you can recreate the premium screens to some extent – sans style scores – with a free account.
+In addition, Zacks makes public at least one pick from the #1 Rank List each day.

 - Access to Zacks #1 Rank List (“strong buy” recommended stocks)